|

 The

-next update to the projections will post after the Nebraska game.
+next update to the projections will post in two weeks, after the USC game.

 Schedule of Possible Bowls, 2025-26